crawl/qw/README.md

 * `Rune:<branch>`

   Go directly to the end level of `<branch>` and explore until the rune is obtained.
-This does not require full exploration of any level.
+This does not require full exploration of the level containing the rune.

   Examples: `Rune:Swamp`, `Rune:Vaults`, `Rune:Geh`